 My prostate cancer is being treated with radioactive seeds (brachytherapy).
 What precautions should I take during and after prostate cancer brachytherapy?

-You may need to take some precautions, but it depends on the type of prostate cancer brachytherapy you receive.
+You might need to take some precautions, but it depends on the type of prostate cancer brachytherapy you receive.

-Prostate cancer brachytherapy is designed to treat prostate cancer by delivering radiation treatment to only the prostate.
-This is done by implanting radioactive "seeds" containing your treatment inside your prostate gland.
+Prostate cancer brachytherapy is designed to treat the cancer by delivering radiation directly to the prostate, minimizing radiation to the surrounding tissue.
+The radioactive "seeds" containing your treatment are implanted into your prostate gland.

 Prostate cancer brachytherapy can be done with different types of radioactive seeds.
-The amount of radiation released by the seeds and the duration of treatment depend on the type of seeds used.
+The type of seed determines the amount of radiation released by the seeds and the duration of treatment.

-Although the seeds remain in the prostate for the rest of your life, the amount of radiation released by them decreases with time and eventually becomes negligible.
+Although the seeds remain in your prostate for the rest of your life, the amount of radiation released by them is low to begin with, decreases with time and eventually becomes negligible.

 Your radiation oncologist can provide detailed information about the specific treatment used.
-Recommendations for the first two months after seed implantation may include:
+Recommendations for the first two months after seed implantation might include:

 - Avoiding sexual intercourse for the first two weeks